Home / U.S. State Travel Guides / U.S. Vacations / U.S. National Parks / U.S. State Highpoints / U.S. Road Trip Planning

 If you like museums, visit Phoenix and/or Tucson.

-If you like shopping and fine dining, visit Scottsdale.
+If you like shopping and fine dining, visit Scottsdale or Sedona.

 If you want to see some of the world's most amazing slot canyons, visit Page.